c4cs/c4cs.github.io/_commands/tools/nslookup.md

 nslookup
 -------
 -------
-nslookup which stands for "name server lookup" is used to query internet name servers interactive
+nslookup, which stands for "name server lookup", is used to query internet name servers interactively

 ~~~ bash
 nslookup www.google.com